 How to Make a Hot Mess Canvas utilizing the Cricut machine.
 This post contains affiliate links which, when purchased through, add no cost to the consumer but help support this site with a small commission.
+This site participates in the Amazon Affiliate Program.
+All thoughts and opinions are my own.

 If you are in any Cricut crafting groups, then I’m sure that you’ve seen the Hot Mess Canvas projects popping up everywhere.
 It is the current Cricut crafting craze.
 I’ve tried my hand at it a few times, and it is a definitely a fun project!
 This is especially true if you enjoy painting since the Hot Mess Canvas involves a paintbrush.
 But, never fear, this project doesn’t require precise painting skills.